programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 ### Create a new RStudio Project

 Once you have a working copy of R and Rstudio, load the latter and create a new project to work on your application.
-To ensure that there are no conflicts between different versions of packages, it is recommended to first set up a virtual environment for your project.
-This is done in three short steps:

-1. Open the 'Create a Project' dialogue window using the menus (File->New Project).
-Select 'New Directory', then 'New Project'.

-2. Name your project directory, tick the 'Use renv with the project' checkbox, and hit 'Create Project'.

-3. Once the project is loaded, activate the virtual environment using the command `renv::activate()`.

-Before you continue, install the four packages necessary to complete the tutorial.
+Before you continue, install the four packages necessary to complete the tutorial, if you don't have them already.
+Three of these can be installed directly through R Studio.
 In the R console or in a separate R script, run the following commands:

 ```
 install.packages('shiny')
 install.packages('leaflet')
-install.packages('sf')
 install.packages('tidyverse')
 ```

+Depending on your system setup, the fourth package, `sf`, may require additional steps before it can be installed.
+Details on this can be found on the [package Github page](https://github.com/r-spatial/sf).
+Check the instructions under the **Installing** header in the linked Github Readme file.
+Mac users in particular may need to install a third-party library, `gdal`, before the installation will work, using [Homebrew](https://brew.sh/).

 ### Create an Empty Shiny Application